JanDostal/tul-mtlb-gui-app/README.md

 - This desktop app has graphical user interface, similar to WPF or UWP
 - It was developed by MATLAB App Designer
 - App represents a classic game called Battle Ships, which is based on tactical thinking about how to place ships on game board and which coordinates for shooting are chosen
+    - Enemy is represented by computer/ai
+    - App stores logs during game session, which represent all game moves made by computer and player

 ## Instructions for starting app